Linda Haglund: Legacy

 Haglund was a member of the Swedish Sports Academy (consisting of 100 athletes in 100 years of Swedish sport from 1899 to 1999), and was awarded the Victoria Scholarship in 1981.
 She also belonged to the Legends of "1956", a sports fraternity of outstanding Swedish athletes born in 1956: Björn Borg, Ingemar Stenmark, Thomas Wassberg and Frank Andersson.

 After running

 Inspired by the Russian artist Marc Chagall, Haglund was a painter and designer and had several exhibitions.
 She also authored a book on health and wellness, Lindas må bra bok (Linda's feel good book), published by Prisma in 2007.
 Haglund was related to the Danish singer and actor Otto Brandenburg.

 Haglund was married to American sprinter Houston McTear from the 1980s until his death on 1 November 2015, aged 58.

 Death

 Haglund died of cancer and a pulmonary hemorrhage on 21 November 2015, aged 59.
-Her cancer and lung issues was discovered first only six days before her death after she was transported by ambulance to hospital after feeling ill.
+Her cancer and lung issues were discovered first only six days before her death after she was transported by ambulance to hospital after feeling ill.
 She died only three weeks after her husband's death, also from cancer.